 Benefits and perquisites are not intended to form a significant part of overall compensation.
 Executives are provided the same group insurance benefits as other salaried employees.
-Benefits and perquisites are provided in accordance with a written policy and selected on the basis of cost effectiveness.
+Benefits and perquisites are provided based on market competitiveness and selected on the basis of cost effectiveness.
 Perquisites include a car benefit, annual medical examination and a lump sum allowance toward reimbursement of a club membership and financial counseling.
 The total value of benefits and perquisites for each NEO is below the lesser of \$50,000 and 10% of their base salary.